Elaeocarpus bancroftii: Taxonomy

 E. bancroftii was first formally described in 1886 by the German-born botanist Ferdinand von Mueller, in consultation with Frederick Manson Bailey, and published in Proceedings of the Royal Society of Queensland.
 His description was based on plant specimens collected on the Johnstone River by Thomas Lane Bancroft.

 Etymology

-The genus name Elaeocarpus is derived from the Greek words eliá meaning "olive", and karpós meaning "fruit".
+The genus name Elaeocarpus is derived from the Greek words ελιά (eliá) meaning 'olive', and καρπός (karpós) meaning 'fruit'.
 It refers to the superficial similarity of the fruits of the two taxa.
 The species epithet is in honour of the collector.

 Distribution and habitat

 This species is endemic to north-eastern Queensland, where it is widespread and grows in well-developed rainforest.
 Its range is from near Cooktown southwards to about Tully, and at elevations from near sea level to around 1200 m.
 It is found in most parts of the Wet Tropics of Queensland World Heritage Area.

 Ecology

 Fruits are eaten by cassowaries (Casuarius casuarius) and Spectacled flying foxes (Pteropus conspicillatus).
 Both of these species help to disperse the seeds, but by very different methods.
 While the cassowary will easily swallow the fruit and pass the stone out in its droppings, the fruit is too large for the flying fox to swallow.
 Instead, it will typically pluck the fruit from a tree and fly with it to another location where it will discard the stone after eating the flesh.

 The seeds within the stone are eaten by native rats, notably the giant white-tailed rat (Uromys caudimaculatus) which, due to its size and formidable incisors, is able to gnaw through the hardened endocarp to access the seed.